COVID-19 pandemic in Macau: Second wave

 On 15 March, the city registered a new COVID-19 case imported from Portugal, the first new case in over a month.
 The patient is a Korean migrant worker who visited her boyfriend's family in the city of Porto.

 The woman departed Macau on January 30.
 She flew back to Hong Kong from Dubai on March 13 on flight number EK380, taking seat 31J.
 She returned to Macau on the same day via the Hong Kong-Zhuhai-Macau Bridge.
 Later in the day she started experiencing coughing and went to the hospital on Sunday afternoon, March 15, with a fever.
-She later recovered and she could live a normal life.

 On 17 March, two new cases were reported.
 The first patient, a 47-year-old male, is a Spanish national doing business in Macau; he took the SU2501 flight from Madrid to Moscow on March 15, and then the SU204 flight from Moscow to Beijing.
 On 16 March, he took the NX001 flight from Beijing to Macau, arriving at Macau Airport at 8:00 pm of the same day.
 The second patient is a 20-year-old woman, a Macau resident who was studying in the United Kingdom.
 The patient left London and arrived at the Hong Kong International Airport via Kuala Lumpur on the night of March 16.
 Upon arrival at the Hong Kong-Zhuhai-Macau Bridge, she was detected to have a fever and was immediately taken to the hospital.
 Further testing revealed she was infected with the novel coronavirus.

 On 19 March, the Education and Youth Affairs Bureau announced the re-postponement of its plans to resume primary and secondary education as a response to the second wave of COVID-19 cases beginning with the 11th case.
 This is after the bureau's class resumption plans starting on 30 March, announced on 11 March.

-On 27 March, the government of neighbouring Zhuhai announced that anyone returning or travelling from outside Mainland China (including Macau and Hong Kong) would undergo mandatory 14-day quarantine with a few exceptions.
+On 27 March, the government of neighbouring Zhuhai announced that anyone returning or travelling from outside mainland China (including Macau and Hong Kong) would undergo mandatory 14-day quarantine with a few exceptions.
 This caused large crowds and chaos at the Lotus Checkpoint in Cotai, which was the only border checkpoint open at the time.

 On 19 June, 300 Filipinos who were living in Macau were airlifted in an operation headed by the Philippine Consulate General in Macau.